Improving the Quality of Regional Economic Indicators

 Overview

-In this project we are also developing regional consumer price indices, building on significant research undertaken by the University of Southampton.
+This project is also developing regional consumer price indices, building on significant research undertaken by the University of Southampton.

 Impact